 To get a quality life, you have to plan and work for the results.
 Determine which activities will renew yourself.
 Ensure you do these activities by prioritizing them in your daily planner and weekly planner.
 Stephen Covey suggested you spend one hour a day making this happen.
 Be flexible.
 If you set a plan and it doesn’t work for you then make another plan that does.
 Just make sure that it happens and that it works.
 Your activities need to make you feel good.
 Address your physical, spiritual, mental, social, and emotional needs.

 As we focus on renewing ourselves along these four dimensions as described above, we must also seek to be a positive scripter for other people.
 We must look to inspire others to a higher path by showing them we believe in them, by listening to them empathically, and by encouraging them to be proactive.

 This workbook includes 11 pages of 7 Habits Worksheets PDF format.

-The following weekly planner is based on the principles of the 7 Habits and includes items that Covey suggested tracking weekly in the book.
+The following 7 habits weekly planner is based on the principles of the 7 Habits and includes items that Covey suggested tracking on a weekly basis in his book.
 The weekly planner prints on two full pages and is very comprehensive.
 I should note that I included a gratitude list which was not mentioned in the 7 Habits book.
-Covey doesn’t specifically mention keeping a gratitude list but he did mention the importance of wellness and gratitude does help with that.
+Covey doesn’t specifically mention keeping a gratitude list, but he did mention the importance of wellness and gratitude helps with that.
 The weekly planner can and should be used with the workbook above.

 Living the 7 Habits